vim-syntastic/syntastic/README.md

 Configuration
 -------------

 Every check in Coffeescript is configurable via a JSON file.
-Here is an example configuration:
+Here is some example configuration:

     {
         trailing: false,    // Forbid trailing whitespace.